 When Did They Launch?

 Not yet.
-Bondmason has applied for regulation through the Financial Conduct Authority.
+Since Bondmason offers a unique product, FCA regulation has been a slower process.
+Bondmason has applied for regulation through the Financial Conduct Authority and is working closely with them to comply.
 No timeline for approval has been given.

 * Bondmason was one of the first companies accepted onto the FCA Innovation Hub program in April 2015.
 Their model was considered (i) innovative (ii) a positive contribution to financial services and (iii) current regulations didn’t fit their operating model.
 An FCA application for certain activities was submitted in December 2015, and is awaiting a final response.
 The senior team are FCA approved persons.